About seller rating extensions

 Seller ratings show numbers on a scale of 1-5 alongside 5 stars.

-How seller ratings work
+How they work

-Where seller ratings come from
+Where ratings come from

 - StellaService, an independent company that analyzes the quality of your customer service through the measurement of your customer care, shipping and returns.

 - Aggregated performance metrics from Google-led shopping research.

 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

 - Shopping reviews for your store domain, which include comments from the various independent sources listed below.